-Pursuant to Sections 124 and 125 of the Companies Act 2013 the dividend which remainsunpaid/ unclaimed for a period of seven years from the date of transfer to unpaid dividendaccount is required to be transferred to the Investor Education and Protection Fund (IEPF)established by the Central Government No dividend was declared for the financial year2011-12 therefore no amount was transferred to IEPF account in the f/y 2019-2020
+Pursuant to Section 124 and 125 of the Companies Act 2013 the dividend which remainsunpaid/ unclaimed for a period of seven years from the date of transfer to unpaid dividendaccount is required to be transferred to the Investor Education and Protection Fund (IEPF)established by the Central Government No dividend was declared for the financial year2011-12 therefore no amount was transferred to IEPF account in the f/y 2019-2020

-Additionally the amount of dividend unclaimed/ unpaid for FY 2011-12 to 2017-18 lies inthe respective unpaid dividend account and can be claimed from the Company's Registrar andTransfer Agent i.e. Big Share Services Private Limited before the due date for transferof the same in IEPF account.
+Further the amount of Dividend unclaimed/ unpaid for the financial year 2012-13 to2018-19 lies in the respective unpaid dividend account and can be claimed from Company'sRegistrar and Share Transfer Agent i.e. Big Share Services Private Limited before the duedate for transfer of the same in IEPF account.

-Pursuant to the provisions of the Investor Education Protection Fund (Uploading ofinformation regarding unpaid and unclaimed amounts lying with companies) Rules 2012 theCompany uploaded the details of unpaid and unclaimed amounts lying with the Company as onSeptember 24 2018 with the Ministry of Corporate Affairs.
+Pursuant to the provisions of the Investor Education Protection Fund (Uploading ofinformation regarding unpaid and unclaimed amounts lying with companies) Rules 2012 theCompany has uploaded the details of unpaid and unclaimed amounts lying with the Companyas on 30th September 2019 with the Ministry of Corporate Affairs on its website.

 |For and on behalf of the Board of Directors || |